powercodeacademy/rails-assessment-three/README.md

 # Rails Assessment

 It's time to put our Rails know-how to the use.

 ## Objectives

-+ MVC
+- MVC
-+ REST
+- REST
-+ Request/Response Cycle
+- Request/Response Cycle
-+ Form/Form Helpers
+- Form/Form Helpers
-+ ActiveRecord
+- ActiveRecord
-+ Validations
+- Validations
-+ Stay calm, code and debug
+- Stay calm, code and debug

 ## Setup

-Before you begin, fork and clone this repo, run `bundle install`, `rake db:migrate` and `rake db:seed` to get started.
+Before you begin, fork and clone this repo, run `bundle install`, `bin/rails db:migrate` and `bin/rails db:seed` to get started.

 ## The Domain

 You've just been hired by the 'NYC Pizza Society' - congratulations!
 The devoted members want you to develop a web application that will allow them to record their favorite spots and eats.
 To do this, we need a way to keep track of the gazillion NYC Pizza joints and record the favorites pizzas for each location.

 Luckily, another developer has already started the job.
 We have a controller, model and views to support the creation, listing and display of pizzerias.
 Visiting `/pizzerias` displays all of the pizzerias recorded by members.
 Unfortunately we don't have a way for members to record their favorite pizzas (so, so sad) for each pizzeria. **Each Pizzeria has several Pizzas on their menu and each Pizza belongs to the Pizzeria**.

 ## Instructions / Deliverables

-***To help you complete this assignment we listed steps required to complete this assignment.
-Read through them carefully to get a sense of the requirements for this code challenge, and then tackle them one by one.***
+**_To help you complete this assignment we listed steps required to complete this assignment.
+Read through them carefully to get a sense of the requirements for this code challenge, and then tackle them one by one._**

 1. Before we start building the new functionality make sure that you are able to create and view a new pizzeria.